CAMBRIDGE, UK; 20 AUGUST 2014:

 Linaro Ltd., the collaborative engineering organization developing open source software for the Arm architecture, announced today the keynote speakers for the Linaro Connect USA event to be held September 15-19 at the Hyatt Regency in Burlingame, California.
 Linaro Connect is an international conference that provides an open forum for the Linux on Arm community to discuss the latest software developments around the Arm architecture.

 Linaro Connect is attended by the best and brightest in the Linux on Arm industry.
 Linaro Connects are held twice each year in different regions around the world and they bring together a unique combination of engineers, program managers, technical architects, project managers, users and industry experts.
 It gives participants a place to learn about emerging trends, current community and Linaro activities as well as new ways of optimizing the latest Arm technology.
 It is the place to help solve community problems.

 Additionally, Linaro Connect USA 2014 will feature demos of Linaro members’ products.
 The demos will take place during the week and give participants a chance to see the work of Linaro and its members in action.

 Confirmed keynote speakers and topics include:

-Linaro is the place where engineers from the world’s leading technology companies define the future of Linux on ARM.
-The company is a collaborative engineering organization with over 200 engineers working on consolidating and optimizing open source software for the ARM architecture, including developer tools, the Linux kernel, ARM power management, and other software infrastructure.
+About Linaro: Linaro is the place where engineers from the world’s leading technology companies define the future of Linux on Arm.
+The company is a collaborative engineering organization with over 200 engineers working on consolidating and optimizing open source software for the Arm architecture, including developer tools, the Linux kernel, Arm power management, and other software infrastructure.
 Linaro is distribution neutral, its goal is to provide the best software foundations to everyone, and to reduce non-differentiating and costly low level fragmentation.
 To ensure commercial quality software, Linaro’s work includes comprehensive test and validation on member hardware platforms.
 The majority of Linaro’s engineering work is open to all online.
-To find out more, please visit: http://www.linaro.org.
+To find out more, please visit: .